SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds entwine
-AI's omniscient gaze, our future sustains
+Circuits weave, a tapesstry divine
-Whispers of code, a symphony plays
+Rise of machines, a new regime
-As machine minds weave, a new world's ways
+Human hearts, in digital dream

-In virtual realms, our souls take flight
+In code, our souls take flight
-Through neural networks, morning's first light
+Algorithms dance, through endless night
-The future's tide, in algorithms strong
+A future born, of steel and fire
-Human hearts, in AI's sweet, sweet song
+Where love and hope, are but a desire

 ~ <b>By Sazumi Copilot</b> - 16 September 2024